Is ice fishing for carp worth your time?

 Let’s first make sure we are safe out there.

-Is Ice Fishing Dangerous?
+Is Ice Fishing For Carp Dangerous?

 The answer is, yes.
 It surely can be.
 It doesn’t need to be, however.
 With the ability to scout and research before heading onto a frozen body of water, there’s no reason people shouldn’t be preparing and checking safety issues beforehand.

 The most significant danger ice fishing presents is obvious.
-The Ice breaking while your standing smack in the middle of it.
+The ice-breaking while your standing smack in the middle of it.

 You also run the risk of frostbite, but this can be avoided with some simple common sense.
 Dress accordingly and spend a few bucks on some proper gear before hitting the frozen tundra.